BrooksIan/LogoTL/README.md

 ```

 ## Complile Tensorflow Lite Model for Edge TPU <a name="EdgeTPU"></a>
  Use [Online Edge TPU Compiler](https://coral.withgoogle.com/web-compiler) to prepare LogoObjD.tflite model for TPU.
 If the compiler finishes, then you should see the screen below.
-Please note, this project includes the resulting model.
+Please note, this project includes the resulting models, which are located in the trainedModel directory.

 ![OnlineCompile](https://github.com/BrooksIan/LogoTL/blob/master/Images/project/OnlineCompiler.png)